LisaHJung/Vancouver-Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 [Blog](https://dev.to/lisahjung/beginner-s-guide-to-performing-crud-operations-with-elasticsearch-kibana-1h0n) Beginner's guide to performing CRUD operations with Elasticsearch and Kibana

 [Elastic Vancouver Chapter](https://community.elastic.co/vancouver/) Want to attend part 2 of the workshop on Thursday, February 4th, 2021 at 4 PM PT?
 Join the Elastic Vancouver Chapter to get the deets!

+[What's next?](https://github.com/LisaHJung/Vancouver-Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana/blob/main/README.md) Want to continue your learning after mastering the concept from this workshop?
+Move on to Part 2: Understanding the relevance of your search with Elasticsearch and Kibana [here](https://github.com/LisaHJung/Vancouver-Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana/blob/main/README.md)!

 ## Getting information about cluster and nodes
 Syntax: